 - Continued Use Despite Negative Consequences: Even though it is causing problems (on the job, in relationships, for one’s health), your loved one continues their substance use; this is a strong indicator of addiction.

-The NCADD also offers an addiction self-evaluation.
-Their online quizzes ask a series of questions to help you determine if your substance use has developed into abuse.
-There is a quiz for alcohol, drugs, and one designed specifically for teenagers.
-Any of these may be a useful tool to help you better understand your own substance use or that of a loved one.
+There are also some online quizzes which ask a series of questions to help you determine if your substance use has developed into abuse.
+These may be a useful tool to help you better understand your own substance use or that of a loved one.

 If the signs point to addiction, it’s important to remember that professional help is available.
 Contact Willingway at any time for a consultation.